Inti Raymi, Peru’s Festival of the Sun, takes place every year in Cusco on June 24 (the winter solstice in the Southern Hemisphere).

 Inti Raymi Today

 The modern-day version is more of a theatrical production than a religious ceremony.
-Thousands of actors bring the past alive through a re-enactment of the ancient festival for the spectators.
+Thousands of actors bring the past alive by re-enacting the ancient festival for the spectators.

 The event begins at the sun temple, known as the Coricancha, for a welcome to the sun god.